hrbigelow/opcheck/eintup.md

 equated.

-In these contexts, 'equated' means that the runtime system automatically constraints them to have the same ranks when generating ranks and dimensions.
+In these contexts, 'equated' means that the runtime system automatically constrains them to have the same ranks when generating ranks and dimensions.

 ## An Einsum Tuple Array is sized on first use